ros-industrial/rep/rep-ixxxx.rst

 #.
 Receivers shall ignore (ie: take no action upon receipt) incoming ``TOPIC`` messages they do not support.
 #.
 Incoming ``SERVICE_REQUEST`` messages requesting use of a service that the receiver does not support shall result in a ``SERVICE_REPLY`` being sent by the receiver with the ``reply_code`` set to ``FAILURE``.
    No further action shall be taken.
 #.
+The ``reply_code`` field shall only be used to communicate whether a service invocation was possible, not whether the action the request initiated was successful or not.
+   In case of failure to invoke the service, implementations shall set ``reply_code`` to ``FAILURE`` and any payload must be considered invalid by clients (ie: may be uninitialised).
+#.
 Implementations shall ignore incoming ``SERVICE_REPLY`` messages for which no outstanding ``SERVICE_REQUEST`` exists.
 #.
 Implementations shall warn the user of any incoming messages with the ``comm_type`` field set to either invalid or unsupported values.
    The message itself is then to be ignored.